 Retention in Professional Education

 For participation in all courses requiring full admission to and for continued acceptability in the Professional Education unit, an undergraduate candidate must maintain a grade-point average required for graduation of at least 2.50 or 2.75 depending on the program.
 If this GPA falls below 2.50/2.75, the candidate is placed on probation.
 When the required graduation GPA is raised above 2.50/2.75, the candidate is removed from probation.
 If the candidate fails to meet the graduation GPA requirement in that probationary semester or fails to have at least a 2.50/2.75 GPA for that semester, the candidate will be suspended from the Professional Education Unit.
 A candidate not satisfying the probation requirements at the end of the semester following the initial probationary semester will be administratively withdrawn from the Professional Education Unit and all courses having full admission as a prerequisite.
-Readmission to the Professional Education Unit will require a new application. advisers are available to assist the candidate in regularly reviewing continuing retention or reinstatement in Professional Education programs.
+Readmission to the Professional Education Unit will require a new application.
+Advisors are available to assist the candidate in regularly reviewing continuing retention or reinstatement in Professional Education programs.
 A retention review prior to enrollment and again prior to the beginning of classes each semester is encouraged when continuing retention is in question.

 Graduate students, including those classified as graduate special students, admitted to the Professional Education unit must meet and maintain the requirements of the Graduate College to remain in good academic standing.
 This will require that graduate candidates earn and maintain a 3.00 GPA at Oklahoma State University following admission to Professional Education.